 What are the Best Runes for Sylas?

-The Domination tree is most prevalent for Sylas.
-Most players opt for the Electrocution keystone and then round out the build with more damage and utlity.
+The Precision tree is most prevalent for Sylas.
+Most players opt for the Conqueror keystone and then round out the build with more damage and utility.
 This would be a great page to start with:

 Use your electives for more adaptive force and either armor or MR depending on your lane opponent.